 Health Indicator Report of Daily Fruit Consumption

-Two or More Servings of Fruits per Day by Local Health District, Utah, 2015
+Fruit Consumed Two or More Times per Day by Local Health District, Utah, 2017

 NotesAge-adjusted to U.S. 2000 standard population.

-NumeratorThe number of survey respondents who reported consuming two or more servings of fruit daily.
+NumeratorThe number of survey respondents who reported consuming fruit two or more times a day.

 DenominatorThe total number of survey respondents.

 Healthy People Objective NWS-14:Increase the contribution of fruits to the diets of the population aged 2 years and older

 U.S. Target: 0.90 cup equivalent per 1,000 calories

 Other ObjectivesIncrease the proportion of persons aged 18 years and older who consume fruit two or more times each day. [[br]] '''Utah Target:''' 34%